wesharper/.dotfiles/README.md

   - run `xcode-select --install`
   - clone the repo somewhere using the `--recurse-submodules` option for zsh plugins (the `.stowrc` should allow this repo to live anywhere)
-  - run `sh setup-darwin.sh` from the repo root
+  - run `sh darwin-init.sh` from the repo root

 - NixOS